We want our colleagues to feel they belong and can grow and thrive with us.

 To make this happen we need to continue to attract, recruit and progress colleagues who represent the diverse communities of children, young people and families we serve across the UK.

-We’re proud that our 2023-24 Diversity Pay Gap Report includes:
+Our latest Diversity Pay Gap Report includes:

-• Our gender pay gap (which is a statutory requirement)
+- Our gender pay gap (which is a statutory requirement).

-• Data on pay for colleagues who are Black and Minoritised Ethnic1
+- Data on pay for colleagues who are Black and Minoritised Ethnic1.

-• Data on pay for disabled2 colleagues
+- Data on pay for disabled2 colleagues.

-• Data on pay for colleagues who identify as LGB+3
+- Data on pay for colleagues who identify as LGB+3.

 Gender pay gap